WebLab.Tools

 • Portion Size (g): The actual amount you are eating in grams.
 Use a kitchen scale for the best accuracy.

-3. Add More Ingredients: Click the "Add Ingredient" button to create a new row for each additional food in your meal (e.g., chicken breast, broccoli, olive oil).
+3. Add More Ingredients: Click the "Add Ingredient" button to create a new row for each additional food in your meal (e.g., chicken breast, broccoli).

 4. Calculate Meal GL: Once all your ingredients are entered, click the "Calculate Meal GL" button.
 The tool will instantly show you the total Glycemic Load for the entire meal and a breakdown for each ingredient.

-Confusing Glycemic Index (GI) and Glycemic Load (GL) is a common mistake, but understanding their roles is crucial for managing your health.
-Think of it like a car: GI is the speedometer (how fast), and GL is the whole trip (how far and how fast).
+Confusing Glycemic Index (GI) and Glycemic Load (GL) is common, but GL is the superior metric for real-world health management.
+Think of it like a car: GI is the speedometer (how fast), and GL is the whole trip (how fast and how far).

 Glycemic Index (GI): A Measure of Speed